-The Ted Huxtable Grant is AITPM inaugural research grant in the name of Ted Huxtable.
+The Ted Huxtable Grant is an AITPM research grant in the name of Ted Huxtable.

 Ted Huxtable was AITPM’s first life member who passed away in 2014 at the age of 88.
 Ted was also NRMA’s first traffic engineer who was pivotal in guiding the organisation’s policies in traffic engineering, transport planning and road safety.
 Ted was a devoted AITPM member and he bequeathed $10,000 to the Institute on his passing.